Outer Sydney Orbital

 The Outer Sydney Orbital is a proposed corridor for a motorway and freight rail line in Western Sydney.
 The motorway is proposed to be signposted M9 or M10.
-The proposed orbital will run parallel to The Northern Road.
+Sydney Outer Orbital motorway will be connecting Gosford – Western Sydney Airport – Wollongong.

-The preferred corridor alignments of the orbital between Marsden Park and Appin has been confirmed and will proceed to the next phase of planning.
-Land has been reserved for this project.
+Outer Ring road will be connecting through Campbelltown, Penrith and Richmond Road.

 Alignment

 The preferred corridor alignments of the Outer Sydney Orbital have been announced for the following sections: